Samael7264/Samael7264/README.md

-- 👋 Hi, I’m Rahul
+👋 Hi, I’m Rahul!

-- 👀 I’m interested in Fintech, AI and new products.
+👀 Passionate about fintech, AI, and exploring innovative products.

-- 🌱 I’m currently learning web development to upskill myself to improve my journey as a product manager.
+🌱 Currently leveling up my web development skills to enrich my journey as a product manager.

-- 💞️ I’m looking to collaborate on fintech products or any products that solve real end-consumer problems to improve their life in meaningful ways.
+💞️ Always open to collaborating on fintech or any product that solves real end-consumer problems—making life simpler and better in meaningful ways.

-- 📫 How to reach me: Linkedin is the best way.
-Linkedin: https://www.linkedin.com/in/rahul164/
+📫 The best way to reach me is via LinkedIn: linkedin.com/in/rahul164/

-- ⚡ Fun fact: I love watching sci-fi & mythical movies and TV series.
-I cook and can make Indian, Italian, Mediterranean and Chinese cuisines.
-I love trying new experiences and learning new things.
+⚡ Fun fact: I love diving into sci-fi & mythical movies and TV series.
+When I'm not watching, you’ll find me cooking up dishes from Indian, Italian, Mediterranean, to Chinese cuisines.
+I'm all about trying new experiences and learning something new!

 <!---
 Samael7264/Samael7264 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.